Sandboxing

 What's reachable

-Inside the sandbox:
+Inside the Linux (bwrap) sandbox:

-- Read-write: the workspace directory.
+- Read-write: the workspace directory, plus a fresh

-- Read-only: system libraries (so builds work).
+tmpfsmounted at/tmp. - Read-only: system libraries and binaries (

 ✦TipThe practical upshot: even if you approve a shell command in the autonomous Write profile, it can't cat ~/.ssh/id_rsa or tamper with other projects on the machine.